ofelcan164/API/README.md

 Rate limiting
 -------------

 You can perform up to 5 request/second from the same IP address.
 If you exceed this limit, you'll get a [429 Too Many Requests](http://tools.ietf.org/html/draft-nottingham-http-new-status-02#section-4) response for subsequent requests.
+API usage is limited Pro and Enterprise plans, and up to 250,000 requests per month.
+For increased usage please contact sales@imagerelay.com.

 APIs
 -------------------------------------------------------------------